 If the transactional net margin method or another method based on margins is used, comparables from different jurisdictions may be used to support the transfer pricing.
-Such margin-related data are usually accepted assuming that outliers (ie, extreme values) are excluded from the margin measurement.
+Such margin-related data is usually accepted assuming that outliers (ie, extreme values) are excluded from the margin measurement.

-To reduce the risk of misleading data, the MoF through its Ministerial Circular POL 1097/2014, and the recently issued POL 1142/2015, has explicitly stated that the data between the quartiles of the profit or price margin is used, discarding the lowest 25 per cent and the highest 25 per cent to leave the interquartile range.
-Also, for methodologies that use margins, comparable data have to be used, namely the time series data of the last three years, excluding the year that the transaction took place.
+To reduce the risk of misleading data, the Ministry of Finance (MoF), through Ministerial Circulars POL 1097/2014 and POL 1142/2015, has explicitly stated that the data between the quartiles of the profit or price margin is used, discarding the lowest 25 per cent and the highest 25 per cent to leave the interquartile range.
+Also, for methodologies that use margins, comparable data must be used, namely the time series data of the last three years, excluding the year that the transaction took place.

-As clarified by the MoF (Ministerial Circular POL 1227/1.10.2015) taxpayers should use the most recent database version for comparable data (ie, the one in use two months before the closing of the audited fiscal year) and any other version circulated up to the filing of the income tax return.
-Previous or later versions cannot be used to document transactions.
+As clarified by the MoF (Ministerial Circular POL 1227/2015), taxpayers should use the most recent database version for comparable data (ie, the one in use two months before the closing of the audited fiscal year) and any other version circulated up to the filing of the income tax return.
+Previous or later versions cannot be used to document transactions